cbmr-data/cbmr-data.github.io/esrum/source/tips/tmux.rst

 you disconnect from the server (whether intentionally or unintentionally).

-Using tmux_ is therefore highly recommended when you are working on the cluster, since it lets you work uninterrupted over multiple days, without having to leave your computer running at all time and without having to worry about your internet connection staying up.
-Anyone already using GNU screen_ or one of the other alternatives can of course keep using those.
+Using tmux_, or an equivalent tool such as `screen`, is therefore highly recommended when you are working on the cluster, since it lets you work uninterrupted over multiple days, without having to leave your computer running at all time and without having to worry about your internet connection staying up.

 The following gives brief introduction to using tmux_.
 A more detailed `getting started`_ guide can be found in the official tmux_